trailofbits/offlinebrew/README.md

 The [cache_based/](cache_based/) directory contains an initial approach, based on spoofing `HOMEBREW_CACHE`.

-The [mirror/](mirror/) directory will contains a more complete approach, based on URL rewriting (enabling redirection to a local host).
+The [mirror/](mirror/) directory will contain a more complete approach, based on URL rewriting (enabling redirection to a local host).